By Trae Jacobs,

 - Controlling other smart devices

-The Google Home Smart Speaker and Google Home Mini devices do not require a hub to be able to control devices in the home and provide the user with voice assistant features.
+The Google Home Smart Speaker and Google Home Mini devices work without a hub.
+They can control devices in the home while providing the user with a broad range of voice assistant features.

 Should You Get a Hub?

-It depends on what you want it to work with.
+Do you need a hub for Google Home?- It depends on what devices you want compatibility with.

-Do you have any products from this list of compatible devices with SmartThings hub?
+Do you have any products from this list of devices compatible with the SmartThings hub?

 - Ring Video Doorbell